-Palestinians flee northern Gaza after Israel orders mass evacuation with ground attack looming
+Palestinians flee within Gaza after Israel orders mass evacuation and stages brief ground incursions

 “The scale and speed of the unfolding humanitarian crisis is bone-chilling.
 Gaza is fast becoming a hellhole and is on the brink of collapse,” said Philippe Lazzarini, UNRWA’s commissioner general.

-Shurafa reported from Gaza City, Gaza Strip, and Lederer from Chicago.
-Associated Press writers Joseph Krauss in Jerusalem, Samya Kullab in Baghdad, Samy Magdy in Cairo, and Kareem Chehayeb in Beirut contributed to this report.
+Krauss reported from Jerusalem.
+Associated Press writers Isabel DeBre in Jerusalem, Samya Kullab in Baghdad, Samy Magdy in Cairo, and Kareem Chehayeb in Beirut contributed to this report.